marianafpereira/DevOps-23-24-JPE-1231845/CA5/README.md

 7. Check Docker Desktop for the running container.

-8. Access the application at http://localhost:8095/basic-0.0.1-SNAPSHOT.

-9. The images can be verified at Docker Hub at the following addresses: The image is now available at https://hub.docker.com/r/marifpe/springbootapp.
+8. The images can be verified at Docker Hub at the following addresses: The image is now available at https://hub.docker.com/r/marifpe/springbootapp.
+And also they have been added to the moddle section for the delivery of this CA5.

 ## Troubleshooting